-He may have started out decades ago as a journalist in Manhattan, but Daniel Mack is now a sought-after furniture designer and architectural collaborator whose work is on display in museums like the Whitney, Cooper Hewitt and Boston’s Museum of Fine Art.
+He may have started out decades ago as a journalist in Manhattan, but Daniel Mack is now a sought-after furniture designer and architectural collaborator whose work is on display in the Whitney, Cooper Hewitt, and Boston’s Museum of Fine Art.

-“I was in New York in the early ‘70s,” he said.
+“I was in New York in the early ‘70s,” he says.
 “I was a television and radio journalist, on NBC, ABC and NPR.
 I had my own talk show on WRVR radio.”

 But it wasn’t enough.

-“As a young man, I’d achieved a certain amount of success,” he said.
+“As a young man, I’d achieved a certain amount of success,” he says.
 “But it was kind of hollow.”

 After about three years he was focused entirely on creating works out of wood, works he calls “extremely fetching objects.”
 He may have been out of the journalism business, but he never really stopped telling stories.
 He’d simply begun to do that in a three dimensional way.